Neighborhood Development Concepts in Lviv Oblast

 Truskavets Neighbourhood Development Concept

-A key component of the proposal was the four-step concept adaptation, which allows the community and municipality to gradually implement changes based on available resources and evolving needs.
-The most important structuring principle within this approach is the introduction of two main diagonals that connect the maximum number of destinations, public spaces, and local functions.
-These diagonals intersect precisely at the former heat plant site, reframing it from a “negative place” into a future anchor point with strong social and spatial potential.
-The transformation of this area can begin with activating the surrounding space, making it safe, inviting, and community-oriented.
-Proposed interventions include: a rain garden as a climate-adaptive green infrastructure element, a skate park to engage youth and activate unused space, an open gathering area for events, small workshop spaces with indoor and outdoor activities.
+A key component of the proposal was a four-phase adaptation strategy, enabling the community and municipality to implement changes gradually in accordance with available resources and evolving needs.
+The central structural principle of this approach is the introduction of two main diagonal routes connecting the greatest possible number of destinations, public spaces, and local functions.
+These diagonals intersect at the former boiler house site, reimagining it from a neglected and negatively perceived place into a future focal point with significant social and spatial potential.

-Novyi Stebnyk Neighbourhood Development Concept (Drohobych hromada).
+Novyi Stebnyk Neighbourhood Development Concept (Drohobych hromada)

-Economic activity in the city is low, and a significant share of residents commute to neighbouring cities, mainly Truskavets and Drohobych.
-More than 40.2% of the population is aged 60 or older.
-Employment and leisure opportunities in Stebnyk are limited, and the condition of residential buildings and utility infrastructure in Novyi Stebnyk requires major repair.
-Since the beginning of the full-scale invasion of Ukraine, the city has hosted more than one thousand internally displaced persons (IDPs), whose integration into local community life remains a key challenge.An urban acupuncture approach was applied in developing the proposals, focusing on targeted interventions in areas of high demand and limited resources.
-Given the limited municipal budget and the redirection of public resources toward supporting the Armed Forces of Ukraine, priority was given to actions capable of generating visible and systemic impact.
+Economic activity in the city remains limited, and a significant share of residents commute daily to neighboring cities, primarily Truskavets and Drohobych.
+More than 40.2% of the population is aged 60 and above.
+Employment and leisure opportunities in Stebnyk are limited, while the housing stock and municipal infrastructure in New Stebnyk require substantial renovation.
+Since the beginning of Russia’s full-scale invasion of Ukraine, the city has welcomed more than one thousand internally displaced persons, whose integration into community life remains a key challenge.

 The Concept therefore focuses on three key areas: